gavinmcdermott/puns/README.md

 # Enjoy Bad Puns?

-`this is demo code documentation` pointing you to [this site](http://gavinmcdermott.github.io/puns/)
+This is Gavin's `demo code documentation` pointing you to [this site](http://gavinmcdermott.github.io/puns/) where you should at least get a chuckle...